Create your own calculated metrics

 Calculated metrics in Piwik PRO

-Tip: The added description appears on the metric’s tooltip.
+Tip: The added description will appear in the metric tooltip.

 Calculated metrics in Piwik PRO